reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - For authorized commands, translib would continue updating the CONFIG DB.
 - For unauthorized commands, an appropriate error message would be returned.
 - The rules to validate the REST/gNMI query is stored in a Trie datastructure in cache.
-- The trie datastructure is created with the content from sonic-extension:oper-roles in annotation yang files.
+- The trie datastructure is created with the content from sonic-extension:user-role-priv in annotation yang files.

 ### 3.3.1 RBAC RestAPI/gNMI Datastucture